 My love and appreciation for H.P.
-Lovecraft’s stories has been with me since my freshman year in high school.
+Lovecraft’s stories have been with me since my freshman year in high school.
 The Cthulhu mythos was a very popular discussion topic in my group of friends, which inspired me to read the original story.
 The combination of horror and literary techniques pulled me into it instantly.
 It proved to me that the horror genre in literature has just as much to offer to the world of horror besides films and television shows.
 I was excited to see that this major character was once again being taken into the realm of video games with Call of Cthulhu.

-Call of Cthulhu, which was developed by Cyanide SA, has been previously released for on PS4, Xbox One, and PC.
+Call of Cthulhu, which was developed by Cyanide SA, has been previously released on PS4, Xbox One, and PC.
 This review will focus on the Nintendo Switch version of the game that was released earlier this week.
 The story, which is set in 1924, follows Edward Pierce, a private investigator who is sent to investigate the death of the Hawkins family.
 As he embarks on his investigation, he realizes that there’s much more than meets the eye to this case.
 The unfriendly locals and uncertain police reports raise his suspicions even more.
 Soon enough, Pierce finds himself in the fight of his life as he goes against a world of conspiracies, cultists, and cosmic horrors.

 The game is centered around a private investigator.
 Whether it’s asking the locals, looking over items left behind in a crime scene, or unlocking doors, there are countless opportunities for players to search for clues.
 The game also gives players the opportunity to go back and talk to NPCs that they have already interacted with.
 These NPCs may give the player clues and new dialogue options.
 These interactions with people and items are a key element to solving the mysterious death of the Hanks family.